-1 Rationale for Recommendation While the proposed residential density exceeds the recommendations of the Northwest District Plan, it is consistent with the residential component of the land use recommendation, and compatible with the GDP supported density of up to 12 dwelling units per acre.
-The proposed development will provide a mix of housing types, allowing for a variety of households to live in the area.
-The proposed site plan will improve road connectivity in the area providing alternative access points to existing neighborhoods.
-The petition commits to installing a traffic signal at Moores Chapel Road and provide safer ingress and egress from the commercial uses located off of Kendall Drive.
-The commercial use proposed for the site will provide a neighborhood gathering space in walking distance for residents of this site and surrounding neighborhoods.
-The approval of this petition will revise the adopted future land use of multi-family up to 8 DUA and single family up to 4 DUA as per the Northwest District Plan , to multi-family up to 12 DUA land use for the site.
+Rationale for Recommendation

+- While the proposed residential density exceeds the recommendations of the Northwest District Plan, it is consistent with the residential component of the land use recommendation, and compatible with the GDP supported density of up to 12 dwelling units per acre. - The proposed development will provide a mix of housing types, allowing for a variety of households to live in the area. - The proposed site plan will improve road connectivity in the area providing alternative access points to existing neighborhoods. - The petition commits to installing a traffic signal at Moores Chapel Road & Kendall Drive, which will improve mobility along Moores Chapel Road and provide safer ingress and egress from the commercial uses located off of Kendall Drive. - The commercial use proposed for the site will provide a neighborhood gathering space in walking distance for residents of this site and surrounding neighborhoods.

+The approval of this petition will revise the adopted future land use of multi-family up to 8 DUA and single family up to 4 DUA as per the Northwest District Plan, to multi-family up to 12 DUA land use for the site.